Skip to main content

 When is the best time to visit Rome?
 Here’s your season-by-season guide to the Eternal City

-What’s the best time of year to visit Rome?
-The answer depends on what you’re looking to do on vacation.
-The Eternal City’s see-it-to-believe-it collection of ancient attractions can be visited year-round, making exceptional sightseeing easy to do.
-But there are definitely specific perks tied to traveling to Rome at different times of the year.
-If a visit to the Italian capital is in your future, read on to find out which season would best suit your travel style.
+What’s the best time to visit Rome?
+Whether you’re a first-time Rome visitor or you’ve taken trips there before, the answer depends on what you’re looking to do on your upcoming Italy tour.
+There are specific perks tied to traveling to Rome at different times of the year, so read on to find out which season would best suit your travel style.

-Winter is the best time to visit Rome for festive displays, fewer crowds & indulgent Roman cuisine
+The best time of year to visit Rome for festive displays, fewer crowds, and indulgent Roman cuisine

 Months to experience winter in Rome: